 Colorado State University’s BA in Communication Studies takes a tri-fold approach that includes Organizational/Relationship, Civic Engagement, and the Visual/Media Culture.
 Additional coursework includes core requirements of the humanities, social sciences and history.
 Students graduate prepared for careers in politics, government, business, education, public relations, and digital communications, among others.

 Colorado State University was established in 1870 as a land grant school under the Morrill Land Act — even before Colorado became a state.
 CSU is the flagship school within the Colorado State University system.
 The school’s urban campus in Fort Collins is home to nearly 33,000 students studying for their degrees from 8 colleges.
-The school is consistently recognized among top-rated school among public universities.
-Fort Collins, CO averages more than 300 sunny days each year and is only an hour from downtown Denver — one of the fastest growing cities in the country.
+The school is consistently recognized as a top-rated school among public universities.
+Fort Collins, CO averages more than 300 sunny days each year and is only an hour from downtown Denver — one of the fastest-growing cities in the country.

 What We Like: True to Colorado style, CSU’s media communications program emphasizes community engagement with initiatives like the Center for Public Relations and the ACT Human Rights Film Festival.